-For brand and media sponsorship arrangements that include performance obligations satisfied over time, customers typically simultaneously receive and consume the benefits under the agreement as the Company satisfies its performance obligations, over the applicable contract term.
+For sponsorship arrangements that include performance obligations satisfied over time, customers typically simultaneously receive and consume the benefits under the agreement as the Company satisfies its performance obligations, over the applicable contract term.
 As such, revenue is recognized over the contract term based upon estimates of progress toward complete satisfaction of the contract performance obligations (typically utilizing a time, effort or delivery-based method of estimation).
+Payments are typically due from customers during the term of the arrangement.

-Platform-As-A-Service.
-The Company generates Platform-as-a-Service ("PaaS") revenues pursuant to arrangements with brand and media partners, retail venues, game publishers and broadcasters that allow its partners to run amateur esports experiences, and or capture specifically curated gameplay content that is tailored for its partners' distribution channels, leveraging and powered by the Super League gaming and content technology platform.
-PaaS revenue arrangements for one-off branded experiences and/or the development of content tailored specifically for the Company's partners' distribution channels typically provide for a contractual delivery or performance date, and as such revenues are recognized when performance is substantially complete and or delivery occurs.
+Revenue for sponsorship arrangements for one-off branded experiences and/or the development of content tailored specifically for the Company's partners' distribution channels that provide for a contractual delivery or performance date, is recognized when performance is substantially complete and or delivery occurs.